• Skip to main content

 The book of Hebrews says they were men of faith, which is true.
 While faith is required, the relevancy was and will be due to what their faith led them to do.
 Let’s look at what Christ says about relevancy as far as our doing.

-“For to this you were called, because Christ also suffered for us, leaving us an example, that you should follow His steps: “Who committed no sin, Nor was deceit found in His mouth”; who, when He was reviled, did not revile in return; when He suffered, He did not threaten, but committed Himself to Him who judges righteously;” (1 Peter 2:21–23),
+“For to this you were called, because Christ also suffered for us, leaving us an example, that you should follow His steps: “Who committed no sin, Nor was deceit found in His mouth”; who, when He was reviled, did not revile in return; when He suffered, He did not threaten, but committed Himself to Him who judges righteously;” (1 Peter 2:21–23).

 Christ committed Himself to the Father.
 He was relevant (significant) to God the Father’s plan.
-If we wish to be significant, we must do the same thing, to commit, to entrust ourselves, to surrender ourselves to God the Father who judges justly.
+If we want to be significant, we must do the same thing, to commit, to entrust ourselves, to surrender ourselves to God the Father who judges justly.

 Surrender is absolutely necessary to become eternally relevant.
 According to the Merriam-Webster Dictionary surrender is an action verb.
 There is nothing passive about the word.
 It means to agree to stop fighting, to stop hiding, to stop resisting.
 It also means to give the control or use of something or someone to another.